StackExchange/dnscontrol/docs/opinions.md

 This page documents those opinions.

-# Opinion #1: DNS should be treated like code.
+# Opinion #1: DNS should be treated like code

 Code is written in a high-level language, version controlled, commented, tested, and reviewed by a third party... and all of that